Shaping a Stabilized Video by Mitigating Unintended Changes for Concept-Augmented Video Editing: Related Work

-Recently, Tune-A-Video~\citep{wu2023tune} achieves one-shot video editing with improved inter-frame coherency by updating self-attention with sparse causal attention.
-FateZero~\citep{qi2023fatezero} further proposes self-attention blending and incorporates attention control~\citep{hertz2023prompttoprompt} to enhance the ability of editing objects, background, and styles while maintaining scene consistency.
-However, these methods are constrained by the finite word embeddings of CLIP~\citep{radford2021learning}.
+\textbf{Text-Driven Video Editing.} Current approaches for text-driven video editing mainly fall into three categories: fine-tuning video generation models~\cite{zhao2023motiondirector},~\cite{wang2024videocomposer}, fine-tuning image generation models extended with temporal modules~\cite{wu2023tune},~\cite{qi2023fatezero}, and combining NLA~\cite{kasten2021layered} with pre-trained image generation models~\cite{bar2022text2live},~\cite{lee2023shape},~\cite{chai2023stablevideo}.
+Recent advances have demonstrated various innovative approaches in these categories.
+For example,~\cite{ku2024anyv2v} employs a pretrained model for diverse video editing tasks, while GenVideo~\cite{singer2025video} utilizes a target-image-aware approach with InvEdit masks to overcome text-prompt limitations. \cite{bar2022text2live},~\cite{lee2023shape},~\cite{chai2023stablevideo} extract layered neural atlases from video to edit atlases which are further processed to synthesize videos; however, generating a neural atlas demands considerable computational time.
+Recently, Tune-A-Video~\cite{wu2023tune} achieves one-shot video editing with improved inter-frame coherency by updating self-attention with sparse causal attention.
+FateZero~\cite{qi2023fatezero} further proposes self-attention blending and incorporates attention control~\cite{hertz2023prompttoprompt} to enhance the ability of editing objects, background, and styles while maintaining scene consistency.
+For temporal consistency specifically, VidToMe merges self-attention tokens across frames, while \cite{geyer2023tokenflow} leverages inter-frame correspondences to propagate features.
+In spatial editing, approaches like \cite{ceylan2023pix2video}, \cite{cohen2024slicedit}, \cite{liu2024video} improve results using spatial or temporal attention features in diffusion models.
 For editing targets with specific attributes, it becomes necessary to introduce external word embeddings.
 Our method supports the incorporation of external concept word embeddings.
-Furthermore, inspired by Tune-A-Video~\citep{wu2023tune} and FateZero~\citep{qi2023fatezero}, we introduce a dual prior supervision mechanism between video frame latents and word embeddings to enhance scene consistency before and after video editing based on the prompt-to-prompt attention control method.
+Furthermore, inspired by Tune-A-Video~\cite{wu2023tune} and FateZero~\cite{qi2023fatezero}, we introduce a dual prior supervision mechanism between video latents and word embeddings to enhance scene consistency before and after video editing based on attention control methods.
+Compared to existing approaches, our method focuses on attention supervision and control mechanisms and operates on a one-shot video editing paradigm.